Gluten-Free Tabbouleh Made with Quinoa

 - 1/3 cup crumbled feta cheese (optional for a vegan version)

-Pour the quinoa into a fine mesh sieve or colander and rinse thoroughly under warm water.
+If the quinoa isn't labeled "pre-rinsed", pour it into a fine mesh sieve or colander and rinse thoroughly under warm water.

 Transfer the quinoa to a medium saucepan and add enough water to cover the quinoa by at least 1 ½ inches.
 Set the pot on the stove over high heat and bring to a boil.
 When the water boils, drop the heat until it simmers vigorously.
 Simmer until it is tender, about 15 minutes.
 Pour into a colander and leave to drain in the sink for a few minutes.